microsoft/pai/service-deployment/README.md

 ## Cluster configuration and generate script

-An example of the cluster configuration
+An example of the cluster configuration.
+When deploy aii to your cluster, pls replace all the IP and host detail with your own host configuration.
 ```yaml
 clusterID: your_cluster_id